kkhalis/project_4/README.md

 ## Conclusion

-TODO: Insert writeup of cost-analysis and conclusion here.
+TODO: Insert writeup of cost-benefit analysis and conclusion here.

+## To remove below once above is completed.

 **This is also where you will be submitting your code for evaluation**.
 The public leaderboard uses roughly 30% of the dataset to score an AUC (Area Under Curve) metric.